fenollp/fenollp.github.io/_posts/2021-08-19-mediapipe-memes-matching-your-facial-expression.md

 permalink: mediapipe-memes-matching-your-facial-expression
 ---

-*Originally [posted on Jun 5, 2020](https://powderapp.medium.com/mediapipe-tutorial-find-memes-that-match-your-facial-expression-9bf598da98c0) during a collaboration between Google and Powder.gg.
+*Originally [posted on Jun 5, 2020](https://powderapp.medium.com/mediapipe-tutorial-find-memes-that-match-your-facial-expression-9bf598da98c0) as part of a collaboration between Google and Powder.gg.
 Some links were updated.*

 A post by Pierre Fenoll, Senior Lead Back-End Engineer at Powder.gg